Precise prediction of the decay rate for $\eta_b\to \gamma \gamma$ from lattice QCD: The lattice calculation

 We work on gluon field configurations that include $u$, $d$, $s$ and $c$ HISQ quarks in the sea generated by the MILC collaboration~\cite{Bazavov:2010ru,Bazavov:2012xda}, with parameters given in Table~\ref{tab:params}.
 We calculate two- and three-point quark-line connected correlation functions by combining propagators for heavy valence quarks.
 The masses of these quarks are given in Table~\ref{tab:valence}; they are chosen to give a heavyonium pseudoscalar meson mass either that of the $\eta_b$ or 6.62 GeV or 4 GeV.

 We follow~\cite{Colquhoun:2023zbc} (Appendix B) in calculating the 3-point correlation function between a temporal axial vector current (coupling to the $\eta_h$) and two vector currents, shown schematically in Figure~\ref{fig:3pt-pic}.
-In spin-taste notation we use operators $\gamma_5\gamma_t \otimes \gamma_x\gamma_z$, $\gamma_x\otimes \gamma_x$ and $\gamma_z\otimes\gamma_z$.
+In spin-taste notation (see, for example, Appendix E of~\cite{Follana:2006rc}) we use operators $\gamma_5\gamma_t \otimes \gamma_x\gamma_z$, $\gamma_x\otimes \gamma_x$ and $\gamma_z\otimes\gamma_z$.
 One vector current is placed at the time origin, $0$, and the temporal axial current at $T$; 4--6 values of $T$ are used ranging from 0.7 fm upwards.
 Propagators from $0$ and $T$ are combined with a vector current at $t_{\gamma_2}$, spatial momentum having been inserted in the propagator from 0 using twisted boundary conditions~\cite{Sachrajda:2004mi,Guadagnoli:2005be}.
 The spatial momentum is taken in the $y$-direction, orthogonal to both vector current polarisations, and its magnitude, $\omega$, is set equal to one-half the meson mass.
 The 3-point correlation function is then converted to a 2-point function between $0$ and $T$ by summing over all values of $t_{\gamma_2}$ from $-L_t/2+1$ to $+L_t/2-1$ with a weighting of $\exp(-\omega t_{\gamma_2})$.
-This sets photon 2 on-shell~\cite{Ji:2001wha,Ji:2001nf,Dudek:2006ej}, and photon 1 also, up to tuning errors, negligible here.
+This sets photon 2 exactly on-shell~\cite{Ji:2001wha,Ji:2001nf,Dudek:2006ej}.
+For photon 1 $q_1^2=M^2_{\eta_h}(1-2\omega/M_{\eta_h})$, also zero up to tuning errors in $\omega$, which are at the level of our statistical errors here.
 The summand is strongly peaked around $t_{\gamma_2}=0$ and $T$ values are chosen to lie outside this peak~\cite{Colquhoun:2023zbc}.
 This gives a sizeable separation of the temporal axial current and the two vector currents and a good projection onto the ground-state $\eta_h$ meson.
-This is shown in the Supplementary materials where a table of $T$ values is given.
+This is shown in the Supplementary materials~\cite{Supplementary} where a table of $T$ values is given.

 We fit this two-point function, $\tilde{C}(T)$, along with the full two-point function between two temporal axial currents, $C(t)$, to a sum of exponentials: